 A custom tooltip is displayed below the element.

-To turn the pop-up into a focusable, scrollable window, press F2.

-To hide the pop-up or window, choose one of the following methods:

-- Press Esc - Move the mouse away from the node.
+- To turn the pop-up window into a scrollable window, press F2. - To hide the pop-up window, either press Esc or move the mouse away from the node.

 Node and subflow feedback